mad-lab-fau/gaitmap/docs/source/user_guide/algorithm_evaluation.rst

 ... cross-validation
 --------------------
-In this guide we used cross-validation whenever we performed an evaluation multiple time, because we feared that a single *train*-*validation/test* split might be too unstable.
+In this guide we used cross-validation whenever we performed an evaluation multiple times, because we feared that a single *train*-*validation/test* split might be too unstable.
 However, we did that in two very different scenarios with two different purposes: